 instance, similar to the repetitive ones from the table.

-columns: You can also preserve a column while removing all of its data
+preserve a column while removing all of its data content.

 The grid behaves like a form, allowing you to use common keyboard navigation